| Home | New Testament Studies | Luke Table of Contents | Previous Section | Next Section |

 NASB (UPDATED) TEXT: LUKE 21:7-9

 21:7 "They questioned Him" From Mark 13:3 we know that "they" refers to Peter, James, John, and Andrew.
-They seem to have asked three questions.
+They seem to have asked two or three questions.

 Luke focuses on the destruction of Jerusalem, while Matthew and Mark focus on the end of the age.
 Jesus seems to merge these two topics in this teaching moment.
-Synoptic scholars have often mentioned that Luke seems to choose from Jesus' teachings to emphasize a delayed second coming.
+Synoptic scholars have often mentioned that Luke seems to choose from Jesus' teachings to emphasize a delayed coming in judgment (see SPECIAL TOPIC: THE SECOND COMING).

 The OT prophets took the crises of their days and projected them into an eschatological setting.
-Luke chooses to focus on an immediate, temporal judgment event (the destruction of Jerusalem and the temple), while Matthew and Mark focus on the end of the age (Second Coming, Judgment Day).
+The Synoptics chose to focus on an immediate, temporal judgment event (the destruction of Palestine culminating in Jerusalem and the temple, [A.D.
+66-70]).

 SPECIAL TOPIC: A DELAYED SECOND COMING